pygame/pygame/docs/reST/ref/freetype.rst

    called before trying to use any of the functionality of the 'freetype' module.

-   However, if the module is available, this function will be automatically called by ``pygame.init()``.
+   However, this function will be automatically called by ``pygame.init()``.
    It is safe to call this function more than once.

-   Optionally, you may specify a default size for the Glyph cache: this is the maximum amount of glyphs that will be cached at any given time by the module.
+   Optionally, you may specify a default size for the Glyph cache: this is the maximum number of glyphs that will be cached at any given time by the module.
 Exceedingly small values will be automatically tuned for performance.
 Also a default pixel resolution, in dots per inch, can be given to adjust font scaling.

 .. function:: quit

-   | :sl:`Shuts down the underlying FreeType 2 library.`
+   | :sl:`Shut down the underlying FreeType 2 library.`
    | :sg:`quit() -> None`

-   This function de-initializes the 'freetype' module.
-After calling this function, you should not invoke any class, method or function related to the 'freetype' module as they are likely to fail or might give unpredictable results.
+   This function de-initializes the ``freetype`` module.
+After calling this function, you should not invoke any class, method or function related to the ``freetype`` module as they are likely to fail or might give unpredictable results.
 It is safe to call this function even if the module hasn't been initialized yet.

 .. function:: was_init

-   | :sl:`Returns whether the the FreeType 2 library is initialized.`
+   | :sl:`Return whether the the FreeType 2 library is initialized.`
    | :sg:`was_init() -> bool`

    Returns whether the the FreeType 2 library is initialized.